MATH-1300-LN01&WBP01

 Section 8.1 Objective 3 (pages 524&525) from the textbook.

-- Exercises due on November 8 Wednesday
+- Exercises due on November 12 Tuesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Answer this in degrees, and also answer it in radians: